mglt/draft-mglt-ipsecme-diet-esp/draft-ietf-ipsecme-diet-esp.md

 SCHC SoR are predefined sets of instructions that specify how to compress and decompress the header fields of an ESP packet.
 The identification of a particular SoR will follow the specification in {{?I-D.ietf-schc-architecture}}.

-Similarly to the SA, Rules are directional and the Direction Indicator (DI) is set to Up for outbound SA and Down for inbound SA.
-Each Rule also contains a Field Position parameter that is set to 1, unless specified otherwise.
+A rule describes all the header fields required for a certain transformation (e.g., compression, decompression, fragmentation, reassembly, etc).
+The fields are identified by a Field ID (FID).
+Fields may include a Direction Indicator (DI), which in Diet-ESP is set to Up for an outbound SA and Down for an inbound SA.
+Each field also contains a Field Position parameter that is set to 1, unless specified otherwise.

 ## Attributes for Rules Generation {#sec-afrg}